 Born and educated in Scotland, Jan Peterson immigrated with her family to Kingston, Ontario, in 1957.
 In 1972, she moved with her husband, Ray, and their three children to Port Alberni.
 With a lifelong interest in painting, writing, and history, she is recognized for her many years of involvement in the arts and community service.
 As a reporter for the Alberni Valley Times, she won a Jack Wasserman Award for investigative journalism.
 Jan and Ray retired to Nanaimo in 1996, where she continues to research and write.
-She is the author of nine previous books, including Hub City: Nanaimo 1886–1920 and Kilts on the Coast: The Scots Who Built BC.
+She is the author of eleven books, including Mark Bate: Nanaimo’s First Mayor; Port Alberni: More Than Just a Mill Town; and Kilts on the Coast: The Scots Who Built BC

 We acknowledge the financial support of the Government of Canada through the Canada Book Fund and the Canada Council for the Arts,